Intelligent-Instruments-Lab/iil.is/src/routes/news/internships-jan-2023.md

 <CaptionedImage
 src="news/esther_organolib-6355.jpg"
-alt="A young woman standing in front of a yellow and blue shelving system" caption="Shoot a message to Esther if you're interested in learning more about diversity at our lab"/>
+alt="A young woman standing in front of a yellow and blue shelving system" caption="Shoot Esther a message if you're interested in learning more about diversity at our lab"/>

 ## **Working with us**